kbaseattic/design_docs/data/Identifying_production_data_types.md

     * SampleInSeries
     * Series
 5. Method Name - get_expression_samples_data_by_experimental_unit_ids
-  * Description - Gets the same thing as get_expression_samples_data but gets them by experimental unit ids, has an outer map of experimental unit ids to the list of corresponding samples.
+  * Description - Gets the same thing as get_expression_samples_data but gets them by experimental unit ids, has an outer map of experimental unit ids to the map of corresponding samples.
 This was designed to work with the Gavin's experiment data.
 Which has been since scrapped.
   * Inputs - List of Experimental Unit Ids
   * Outputs - mapping of experimental_unit_ids and their corresponding samples data
   * Data hit : CS tables: (SAME AS get_expression_samples_data)